peterdsharpe/AeroSandbox/README.md

 **AeroSandbox is a Python package for design optimization of engineered systems such as aircraft.**

-At its heart, AeroSandbox is an optimization suite that combines the power of [modern automatic differentiation](./tutorial/10%20-%20Miscellaneous/03%20-%20Resources%20on%20Automatic%20Differentiation.md) with the ease-of-use of [familiar NumPy syntax](aerosandbox/numpy).
+At its heart, AeroSandbox is an optimization suite that combines the ease-of-use of [familiar NumPy syntax](aerosandbox/numpy) with the power of [modern automatic differentiation](./tutorial/10%20-%20Miscellaneous/03%20-%20Resources%20on%20Automatic%20Differentiation.md).

-This differentiability dramatically improves optimization performance on large problems: **design problems with tens of thousands of decision variables solve in seconds on a laptop**.
+This automatic differentiation dramatically improves optimization performance on large problems: **design problems with tens of thousands of decision variables solve in seconds on a laptop**.

 AeroSandbox also comes with dozens of end-to-end-differentiable aerospace physics models, allowing you to **simultaneously optimize an aircraft's aerodynamics, structures, propulsion, mission trajectory, stability, and more.**